After Placement of Dental Implants

 Swelling

 Swelling is a normal occurrence after surgery.
-To minimize swelling apply an ice bag, or a plastic bag or towel filled with ice, on the cheek in the area of surgery.
-Apply the ice continuously, as much as possible, for the first 36 hours.
+To minimize swelling apply ice on the cheek in the area of surgery.
+Apply the ice on and off for the first 36 hours.

 Diet

 Drink plenty of fluids.
-Avoid hot. hard, acidic and spicy food.
+Avoid hot. hard, acidic and spicy food until the affected areas are healed.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.

 Pain

 Do not take any of the above medication if you are allergic to them, or have been instructed by your doctor not to take it.
 Do not drive an automobile or work around machinery.
 Avoid alcoholic beverages.
-Pain or discomfort following surgery should subside more and more every day.
+Pain or discomfort following surgery peaks third day after surgery and then should subside thereafter.
 If pain persists, it may require attention and you should call the office.
 If you experience nausea or constipation, please contact the doctor right away.

 Antibiotics

 Be sure to take the prescribed antibiotics as directed to help prevent infection.
 If you are prescribed Amoxicillin 500mg, please take 1 capsule every 8 hours for seven days or otherwise as your doctor prescribed.
-If you are prescribed Clindamycin 300mg, please take one capsule every 6 hours for one week or other as your doctor prescribed.
-Please take probiotics while take antibiotics to avoid yeast infection.
-If you are taking oral contraceptives, please be aware the antibiotics may make the contraceptive inactive.
-Therefore, please take extra precautions to avoid pregnancy for a few weeks.
+If you are prescribed Zpack, please take as directed by your team.
+Using probiotics while take antibiotics decreases risk of yeast infections as well as colon inflammation.
+If you are taking oral contraceptives, please be aware the antibiotics may make the contraceptive inactive for the next four weeks.
+Discontinue antibiotic use in the event of a rash or any other unfavorable reaction and contact our office/doctor immediately.

 Oral Hygiene

 Good oral hygiene is essential to good healing.
-Warm salt water rinses (one teaspoon of salt in a cup of warm water) should be used at least 4-5 times a day, especially after meals.
+Warm salt water rinses (one teaspoon of salt in a cup of warm water) should be used at least 3-4 times a day, especially after meals.
 Brush your teeth and the healing abutments.
 Be gentle initially while brushing the surgical areas.
+Q-tips may be used to clean around the healing abutments while the gums are healing.

 Activity

 Keep physical activities to a minimum immediately following surgery.
-If you exercise, throbbing or bleeding may occur.
+Excessive exercise may worsen the throbbing or bleeding.
 If this occurs, you should discontinue exercising.
 Keep in mind that you are probably not taking in normal nourishment.
 This may weaken you and further limit your ability to exercise.

 Wearing your Prosthesis